 4. WAS NOT ASSOCIATED WITH THE MAFIA

-The only association Marilyn had with the mafia was the fact she knew Frank Sinatra, who had connenctions with those within the mafia.
+The only association Marilyn had with the mafia was the fact she knew Frank Sinatra, who had connections with those within the mafia.
 Some of Frank’s buddies had connections to organised crime.
 But a lot of people knew Frank Sinatra.
 This doesn’t necessarily tie them to the organised crime syndicate.
 There is no valid proof that puts her alongside the likes of Jimmy Hoffa and Sam Giancana (who claimed he helped Marilyn’s career, which again is fiction).
 The claims that Giancana and Marilyn had a relationship or that she was with them at Cal Neva is undocumented and outlandish.

 5. WAS NOT GIVEN A DOG BY FRANK SINATRA (MAYBE)

 Ahhh, Maf Honey!
 The story goes is that Frank gave Marilyn this adorable white poodle named Maf (short for Mafia as a joke).
 But this isn’t the only story… the dog was apparently given to Marilyn by Pat Newcomb, her press agent, in March/April 1961.
 Maf had been the puppy a dog owned by Natalie Woods’ mother, Maria Gurdin.
+You can read more about Marilyn’s pets here.

 6. WAS NOT GOING TO RE-MARRY JOE DIMAGGIO

 Marilyn and Joe had spent a lot of time together and clearly were enjoying each other’s company.
-However, Marilyn had just bought her own house which she was incredibly proud of, and it is doubtful that she intended to share it with her ex-husband (or anyone for that matter).
+However, Marilyn had just bought her own house (with Joe loaning her some money) which she was incredibly proud of, and it is doubtful that she intended to share it with her ex-husband (or anyone for that matter).
 Moreover, speaking to Alan Levy in 1962 she said, “Believe me there is no spark to be rekindled; I just like being with him.”
 She had also said to Earl Wilson, “I like my freedom; I like to play the field.”
 In addition, she told Hedda Hopper, “I’m very glad to be free again.
 This is the happiest I’ve been in a long time.”

 7. DID NOT HAVE AN AFFAIR WITH TONY CURTIS AND GET PREGNANT WITH THIS CHILD